yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ## Run the Yeti analyzer

 Repeat the process for running analyzers, but this time select all available timelines.
-Head down to the "Yeti CTI indicators" analyzer and click the Play button.
+Head down to the "Yeti forensics triage indicators" analyzer and click the Play button.

+This analyzer will focus on Yeti's triage entities, unroll the graph of indicators linked to them, and search for those indicators in your sketch.

 After a few seconds, you should see this:

 ![](screenshots/an.png)